-4. Students will demonstrate professional behavior
+Goal 4: Students will demonstrate professional behavior

-- 4.1 Students will demonstrate professional integrity. - 4.2 Students will participate in professional development activities with local, state or national societies.
+- 1: Students will demonstrate professionalism in the program - 2: Students will participate in professional activities with state and national organizations

 Accreditation

 The Radiography Program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, (312)704-5300, www.jrcert.org, mail@jrcert.org.
 The program has an 8 year accreditation and will be up for review in 2022.